 CBC maintains the standard that no enrolled student is to consume alcohol as a beverage, use illegal drugs, or misuse over the counter medications at any time, on or off campus.
-Such use will result in disciplinary probation, suspension, or dismissal.
-A detailed explanation of this policy and the consequences of failure to adhere to these standards are given later in this Student Handbook.
+Such use will result in disciplinary probation,

 The College provides free counseling services to students through the Campus Counselor who is licensed, certified, and experienced in drug and alcohol counseling and rehabilitation.
 Students are responsible for the cost of any off campus counseling or rehabilitation program.